AI Transcription for Journalists and Media Teams

 A journalist editing a news draft on a laptop, with a senate interview transcript showing speaker-labeled timestamps on the left and an editable news article panel on the right.

-Built for Newsroom, Production, and Digital Publishing Teams
+Built for Newsrooms, Broadcast Teams, and Digital Publishing Workflows

 Speed Publishing Decisions

-Maintain a written record across shifts and editorial handovers.
+Maintain a searchable written record across shifts, approvals, and handovers so editorial judgment stays aligned.

 A reporter holding a microphone next to a UI showing a tech conference transcript being converted into a published article draft, shared with team members for review.